Product recalls, corporate rumor mills, threats of extortion.

 Why Should You Choose Third Party Crisis Consultants?

 As noted choosing a crisis consultant requires finding the right expert for both your industry and the specified types of crises you want to manage.
 This is a major task to take on.
 Choosing someone in your office, i.e. your already overworked HR rep, to stack crisis management into their workday is a poor move.
-You want an expert in crisis management, someone with both the academic credentials and the real-world experience that showcases their competence.
+You want an expert in crisis management, someone with the proper training and knowledge in the correct implementation of fire signs, someone with both the academic credentials and the real-world experience that showcases their competence.
 This isn’t a part-time job.
 It requires ongoing training, streamline focus, and continual analysis to ensure optimal crisis management methods.

 Before you outsource this job to someone, anyone, in your organization, consider their tunnel vision.
 An employee who has worked for you for years is going to know a lot about your company, that’s certain.
 However, they are also blinded to the business in that they have become acclimated to their workplace.
 They see everything through a lens that is clouded by personal and professional relationships within the business.
 For this reason they are less likely to notice anything out of sorts that indicates a crisis is on the horizon.